The IGLTA Foundation Fellowship Program

 Annual Fellowships

-David Martin Small Business Fellowship
+David Martin LGBTQ+ owned or managed Small Business Fellowship

 Recipients of our David Martin Small Business Fellowships will receive financial support for convention registration fees and travel expenses.
 In addition to attending the convention, they will also have the opportunity to network with travel industry leaders from around the world and attend educational sessions on a wide range of topics related to the LGBTQ+ tourism industry.